bshlgrs/rpeanut-compiler/readme.md

 ```

-It's not very fully featured, but it's coming along!
+It's not very fully featured, but it's coming along slowly!

+## Things that do work

+## Incomplete list of things that don't work
+- Ternary operator
+- Positions of variables on the stack are all made up and don't correspond much to reality
+- Global variables
+- String literals or array literals